Sveučilište u Zagrebu (University of Zagreb) – established in CroatiaRole

 Based on experience and knowledge of faculty staff involved in the project in field of SDI and other modern concepts related to Spatial Data FCE will deliver essential contribution in preparation and drafting of SDI curricula.
 Coordination activities will be focused on national and regional connection of SDI interesting groups from higher education, public and private sector.
 Dissemination activities will, among other, include organization and realization of the meetings.

 Ss.
-CYRIL AND METHODIUS UNIVERSITY IN Skopje‐UKIM, the first and the largest State University in the Republic of Macedonia, was founded in 1949.
+CYRIL AND METHODIUS UNIVERSITY IN Skopje‐UKIM, the first and the largest State University in the Republic of North Macedonia, was founded in 1949.
 UKIM represents a functional community of 23 faculties, 5 research institutes and 4 public scientific institutions.
 UKIM offers high‐standard teaching and research in all scientific fields.
 Nowadays, over 60.000 domestic and foreign students are following the first, second and third cycle studies.
 Over 3.100 teaching, research, associate, as well as administrative staffs participate in the realization of the teaching and scientific process.
 UKIM has more than 100 well equipped laboratories that make the link between the economy and the private sector more direct, and the benefits are enjoyed by all – the institution, the scholars and the economy.

 The University has produced around 150.000 graduated high‐professional staff (which obtained Bachelor degree); 10.000 candidates obtained Master’s and Specialist’s degree and around 4.000 candidates obtained the doctoral degree in all teaching and scientific fields.
 All study programs in all the three cycles of studies (536) are adapted to the Bologna process.
 Considering the commitment for continuous evaluation, assessment, provision and improvement of quality in all areas of its operation, UKIM has successfully completed the fourth external evaluation, carried out by an expert’s team nominated by the European University Association.